juanibiapina/zas/README.md

 - commands: displays a list of available commands
 - help: displays help for a command
 - install: setup zas system hooks
-- link: configures the current directory as an app
-- list: lists configured apps
-- restart: restarts zas daemon
-- tail: tails the logs for the current app
-- term: terminates the current app
 - uninstall: removes zas system hooks
-- unlink: removes the current app

 ## How does it work?